MESSELMIyahya/NoorJs/docs/doc.md

 #### app.tsx file

-this file has a simple app component that implements a counting functionality and increasing the count state whenever the component gets clicked and rerender it once the count state get changed.
+this file has a simple app component that implements a counting functionality and increasing the count state whenever the component gets clicked and rerender it once the count state gets changed.

 ```jsx
 import { element, Component } from "@noorjs/core";